Phoenix Wrongful Death Lawyer

 Types of Phoenix Wrongful Death Claims We Handle

 At Gallagher & Kennedy, our Phoenix wrongful death lawyers have helped grieving families file claims and lawsuits seeking justice.
-We know the obstacles you face after losing a loved one, and we work quickly to help you overcome those obstacles and collect the compensation you need to move forward in your life.
-Some of the Phoenix wrongful death claims we have handled include:
+We know the obstacles you face after losing a loved one.
+We work quickly to help you overcome those obstacles and collect the compensation you need to move forward.
+Some of the wrongful death claims we have handled include:

 How Do I Prove a Wrongful Death Case?

-Wrongful death occurs under Arizona law when a fatality results from someone else’s wrongful act, neglect, or default.
-A claimant may have the right to bring a wrongful death claim against the responsible party if the deceased individual would have had grounds to file a personal injury claim had they survived their injuries.
+Wrongful death occurs under Arizona law when a fatality results from someone else's wrongful act, neglect, or default.
+A claimant may have the right to bring a wrongful death claim against the responsible party if the deceased would have had grounds to file a personal injury claim had they survived.

-Proving a wrongful death case can be a complex process, and it typically requires gathering evidence to demonstrate that someone else’s negligence or intentional actions led to the death.
-It’s vital to work with an experienced Phoenix wrongful death attorney, who can help establish the following:
+Proving a wrongful death case is a complex process.
+It typically requires gathering evidence to show that someone else's negligence or intentional actions caused the death.
+Working with an experienced Phoenix wrongful death attorney is essential.
+Your attorney must establish the following:

 Duty of Care